meharbhamrah/CSKeywords/README.md

 ## Cloud Computing
 - IaaS, PaaS, SaaS: Different cloud service models - Infrastructure as a Service (IaaS), Platform as a Service (PaaS), and Software as a Service (SaaS).

-- Public, Private, Hybrid Clouds: Different cloud deployment models, with public clouds available to the general public, private clouds for a single organization, and hybrid clouds combining both.
+- Public, Private, Hybrid Clouds, Multi Cloud: Different cloud deployment models, with public clouds available to the general public, private clouds for a single organization, and hybrid clouds combining both.

 - Virtualization Technology: Virtualization technology enables the creation of virtual instances of computer resources, allowing multiple operating systems and applications to run on a single physical machine.

 - Public Cloud: A public cloud is a cloud computing environment provided by a third-party service provider, offering on-demand computing resources, storage, and services over the internet.

+- Elasticity: Automatically increasing server capacity during a sudden traffic spike for a web application.

+- Resource Pooling: Sharing computing resources like CPU and memory among multiple virtual machines.

+- Cloud Storage: Storing files and data in the cloud.
+Example: Amazon S3.

+- Cloud Security: Encrypting data and using identity access management to secure cloud resources.

+- Cloud Networking: Configuring virtual networks in the cloud.
+Example: AWS Virtual Private Cloud (VPC).

 - Cloud Service Models: Cloud service models include Infrastructure as a Service (IaaS), which provides basic computing resources; Platform as a Service (PaaS), offering a platform for app development; and Software as a Service (SaaS), delivering software applications over the internet.

+- Microservices in cloud computing means building an application as a collection of small, separate pieces that can do their jobs on their own, like different building blocks that work together to create a bigger structure.

+- Cloud Orchestration: Automating the provisioning and management of cloud resources using tools.

+- Cloud Automation: Automating routine cloud management tasks like backup and scaling.

+- Cloud Migration: Moving an existing database to a cloud-based database service like Amazon RDS.

+- Serverless Computing: Running code in response to events, e.g., using AWS Lambda.

 - Hybrid Cloud: A hybrid cloud combines private and public clouds, allowing data and applications to be shared between them for flexibility and control.